KenanBek/dbui/README.md

 - `e` - describe selected table
 - `p` - preview selected table (works as ENTER but does not change focus)

+#### Preview Specific

+Use these keys when the data preview panel is active:

+- `y` - copy a selected row into the clipboard.

 ## Contribution